hoehermann/purple-signal/README.md

 ### Known Problems

 * May require new link or registration after a crash.
 Your number can be banned temporarily.
-* Group messages do not work due to changes in signal-cli 0.7.x storage behaviour.
+* If the plug-in crashes while handling a message, the message is lost.
 * The message cache is not implemented and I have no idea what that may entrail.
+Probably the above.
 * First message from purple-signal to official signal is not sent properly.
-* Windows binary is unusable.
+* Windows binary is barely usable.
-* If the plug-in crashes while handling a message, the message is lost.
 * It takes two minutes for the internal JVM to shut down.
 Or it crashes when terminating Pidgin.
 This issue disappears and reappears erratically.